pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 Event-sourced application
 =========================

-We can define event-sourced applications with the library's ``Application`` class.
+We can define event-sourced applications with the library's :class:`~eventsourcing.application.Application` class.

 .. code-block:: python